GennadyGS/CubeSharp/CubeSharp.md

         .ToDictionary(kvp => kvp.Key, kvp => kvp.Value));
 ```

-In order to add header columns, we can use method `CubeResult.GetBoundDimensionsAndIndexes(...)`, which returns collection of pairs of bound dimension and index.
-Each such pair can be transformed to `KeyValuePair<string, object>` with dimension title as key and index title as value:
+To add header columns, use `CubeResult.GetBoundDimensionsAndIndexes(...)`, which returns pairs of bound dimension and index.
+Each pair can be transformed into a `KeyValuePair<string, object>` with the dimension title as the key and the index title as the value:

 ```csharp
 cube